 Language: German and English

 Information and Advice on Acquiring the Certificate Intercultural Competence (CIC)

-The Certificate Intercultural Competence (CIC) is awarded to students at Universität Hamburg who have dedicated their time to intercultural issues.
+The Certificate Intercultural Competence (CIC) is awarded to students at Universität Hamburg who have devoted time to intercultural issues.
 The CIC therefore serves as recognition of intercultural involvement and is an additional distinction for students.
 The certificate encompasses the areas of intercultural training, international experience, intercultural activity, and intercultural studies.
-At the weekly office hour, interested students may receive information and tips on how they can acquire the CIC during their studies.
+During the weekly office hours, interested students can obtain information and tips on how they can acquire the CIC during their studies.